MicrosoftDocs/edge-developer/microsoft-edge/dualengine/concepts/launching-internet-explorer.md

 `-DualEnginePipe=<pipe-string>`

 This argument provides a string that is eventually passed to the adapter DLL via the `DualEngineInitialize` export.
 This can be used to pass a pipe name to your adapter code in order to bootstrap communication between your adapter and main application.
-Although this is a required command-line parameter, it's only used when passed to your code through `DualEngineInitialize`.
+Although `DualEnginePipe` is a required command-line parameter, it's only used if it's passed to your code through `DualEngineInitialize`.
 Therefore, despite its name, this need not be a pipe name; it can be any arbitrary string that you require.

 <!-- ------------------------------ -->